SuhanC/CancerFitness/README.md

+# CancerFitness

+1. This is part of published paper by [Park et al., 2021](https://www.nature.com/articles/s41467-021-27242-3).
+2. I'm trying to use 3-way interaction to XAI modeling.

+## ORIGINAL MD file

 This code implements methods for identifying interactions between mutations and CNAs within a cancer gene using log-linear regression model.

 To determine the significance of the co-occurrence of a pair of somatic mutation and CNAs within a gene across cancer types, we generated a model using a log-linear regression with a Poisson function using the MASS package in R (Ripley, 2013).